-Economic crises usually affects developed and large economies, in parallel with the liberalization of the capital movements and globalization of capitalism and spreads rapidly worldwide(Terzi, 2009: 153).
-A crisis broke out in one country affects not only that country, but also many other countries, depending on the scale of the crisis caused by the absence of trade restrictions.
+Economic crises emerging particularly in large economies in parallel with the liberalization of the capital movements and globalization of capitalism is spreading to the global area readily and rapidly (Terzi, 2009: 153).
+A crisis emerging in any country does not affect not only the country it out-broken in, but also many other countries depending on the size of the crisis due to the absence of borders in trade.

-Therefore, crises deeply affects especially emerging countries.
-Developing countries are forced to attract the capital necessary to their economic growth.
+Crises deeply affect particularly developing countries.
+Developing countries have to attract the capital necessary for growth to their territories.
 Otherwise, economic growth will decelerate and, even de-growth will emerge.
 Developing countries must review their macro-economic policies in such periods and introduce new regulations based on the current conditions.